-Everyday Routine with Above-Knee Prosthetics
+Everyday Routine with an Above-Knee Amputation

 Just because you have a prosthetic, it doesn’t mean that you can have an enjoyable and fruitful life.
 At home, make sure to discuss with your doctor what you can do.
 When you get the okay, you’ll be able to wash the remaining limb with soap and water.
 It’s also possible that you’ll be able to drive depending on your specifics.
 Some people can return to work as soon as 4-8 weeks following surgery although it could take longer.

 How Do People with Above-Knee Prosthetics Walk?